New Students

 Minimum admissions requirements are established for each program.

-Students shall be admitted to a Technical College in one of the following categories: Regular; Provisional; Learning Support; Special; or Transient.
+Students shall be admitted to a Technical College in one of the following categories: Regular; Provisional; or Special.

 Regular Status